How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 Whether you are a manufacturer of a chemical product, as a supplier, or as an end-user, you have to ensure keeping the latest version of the MSDS.

 How Often Do MSDS Sheets Need to be Updated?

 I had the same question with you in the past until I found the answer.

 If you are a manufacturer, you need to determine a regular schedule to update the MSDS of your product.

-But, the best way to make best selection is after conforming local regulation that is applicable in your area.
-The regulation might refer to the one of them.
+But, the best way to make the best selection is after conforming to local regulation that is applicable in your area.
+The regulation might refer to one of them.
 As the consequence, you have to follow that regulation too.

-Here are five reference that you get the idea in determining MSDS update frequency.
+Here are five references that you get the idea of in determining MSDS update frequency.

 Canadian Workplace Hazardous Materials Information System (WHMIS)

 MSDS updating frequency is every 3 years or when significant new data is available before 3 years elapsed.

 This means that revised MSDS must be available if there is a change in the hazard classification of the substance.
 Or if there is a change in method of handling, storing, or personal protection against its hazard.